On Linear Mode Connectivity of Mixture-of-Experts Architectures: Experimental Details and Hyperparameters

 \textbf{WikiText103.} We adopt a GPT-2 model architecture consisting of 12 layers with 12 attention heads and an embedding dimension of $768$.
 The context length and maximum position embeddings are set to 1024.
 The dropout rate is set to 0.1, and the activation function is \texttt{gelu}.
 The vocabulary size is 50{,}257.
 The model uses the standard GPT-2 initialization and layer normalization settings.
 The Adam optimizer is employed during both pretraining and fine-tuning.

-\textbf{One Billion Word.} Similar to WikiText103, the GPT-2 model consists of 12 layers, 12 attention heads, and an embedding dimension of $768$, but with a reduced context and position length of 256.
-The dropout rate and activation function remain consistent with the WikiText103 setup.
-The vocabulary size is extended to 793{,}470 to accommodate the dataset's linguistic diversity.
-The Adam optimizer is employed during both pretraining and fine-tuning.
+\textbf{One Billion Word.} Similar to WikiText103, the GPT-2 model comprises 12 transformer layers, 12 attention heads, and an embedding dimension of $768$, but with a reduced context and positional length of 256.
+The dropout rate and activation function remain identical to those in the WikiText103 setup.
+The vocabulary size is expanded to 793470 to capture the dataset’s linguistic diversity.
+The model is first pretrained for 500000 steps using the Adam optimizer, followed by a fine-tuning phase of 100000 steps with a 2000-step linear warm-up schedule.
+Both stages share the same optimization hyperparameters unless otherwise noted.

 All experiments are executed on a single NVIDIA H100 GPU with 80GB of memory, except for the One Billion Word task, which utilizes two H100 GPUs.
 Due to the use of the JAX framework, approximately 75\% of GPU memory (around 60GB) is pre-allocated by default.
 The number of CPU workers used in data loading and preprocessing is kept less than or equal to 10 across all experiments.
 For smaller-scale tasks such as MNIST, CIFAR-10, CIFAR-100, and transfer learning from ImageNet-21k, each experiment completes in under 30 minutes.
 For larger-scale tasks, the fine-tuning durations are approximately 15 hours for ImageNet-1k, 3.5 hours for WikiText103, and 4 hours for One Billion Word.